convertigo/convertigo/diagnostics/retailstore-flow/legacy-ux-spec.md

 6. Use breadcrumb segments to return successively to level 3, level 2 and root.
 7. Disable networking and complete another branch through product detail and back navigation with zero fetch/XHR.
+8. Repeat the launch in the same persistent profile and verify that it reaches the root catalog again without hanging on synchronization.
-8. Validate at 390 x 844 and 1280 x 900 with no horizontal overflow, overlapping
+9. Validate at 390 x 844 and 1280 x 900 with no horizontal overflow, overlapping
    controls or stacked inactive stages.

 ## Campaign isolation